Keylem/MathTools-Py/README.md

 # MathTools-Py
-My lmath tools to accomplish some of my math homeworks
+My math tools to accomplish some of my math homeworks